-It is the policy of the Geared Funds to pursue their investment objectives of correlating with their indices regardless of market conditions, to attempt to remain nearly fully invested and not to take defensive positions.
+It is the policy of each Fund to pursue its investment objectives of correlating with its index regardless of market conditions, to attempt to remain nearly fully invested and not to take defensive positions.

 The investment techniques and strategies discussed below may be used by a Fund if, in the opinion of ProShare Advisors, the techniques or strategies may be advantageous to the Fund.
 A Fund may reduce or eliminate its use of any of these techniques or strategies without changing the Fund's fundamental policies.
 There is no assurance that any of the techniques or strategies listed below, or any of the other methods of investment available to a Fund, will result in the achievement of the Fund's objectives.
 Also, there can be no assurance that a Fund will grow to, or maintain, an economically viable size, and management may determine to liquidate a Fund at a time that may not be opportune for shareholders.